Our top tips for safely loading and unloading equipment

 4. Be aware of your surroundings

-• Keep clear of moving equipment, especially anything with booms, swinging arms or parts that could potentially move unexpectedly.
+- Keep clear of moving load and unload equipment, especially anything with booms, swinging arms or parts that could potentially move unexpectedly.

 5. Land it safely

-• If you are not directly involved in the unloading, move to a safe location clear of any moving plant.
+- If you are not directly involved in the unloading process, move to a safe location clear of any moving plant.

-It’s essential that both loading and unloading equipment does not pose any safety risks to the driver, the workers on-site, or members of the public.
+It’s essential that there are no safety risks to the driver, the workers on-site, or members of the public when you load or unload heavy equipment.

-If you’re ever unsure – don’t risk it!
+If you’re ever unsure of loading or unloading machinery – don’t risk it!
 Stop, report any safety concerns to your supervisor or the site manager, and conduct a risk assessment before continuing, or seek advice from your safety representative.

 Trust the team that puts safety first when loading equipment

-Our team are friendly, knowledgeable and go the extra mile for our customers, so if you need advice on how to make your workplace safer when it comes to hiring earthmoving equipment, give Orange Hire a call.
+Our team are friendly, and knowledgeable and goes the extra mile for our customers, so if you need advice on how to make your workplace safer when it comes to hiring earthmoving equipment, give Orange Hire a call.

 Plus, we hire loading ramps to help you unload safely and can provide everything you need to ensure your delivery goes off without incident.